nilearn/nilearn/doc/glm/first_level_model.rst

 Surface-based analysis
 ======================

-fMRI analyses are also performed on the cortical surface instead of a volumetric brain.
-Nilearn provides functions to map subject brains on to a cortical mesh, either a standard surface as provided by Freesurfer, for e.g., or a user-defined one.
+fMRI analyses can also be performed on the cortical surface instead of a volumetric brain.
+Nilearn provides functions to map subject brains on to a cortical mesh, which can be either a standard surface as provided by, for e.g. Freesurfer, or a user-defined one.
 Freesurfer meshes can be accessed using :func:`nilearn.datasets.fetch_surf_fsaverage`, while the function :func:`nilearn.surface.vol_to_surf` does the projection from volumetric to surface space.
 Surface plotting functions like :func:`nilearn.plotting.plot_surf` and :func:`nilearn.plotting.plot_surf_stat_map` allow for easy visualization of surface-based data.